two02/MIDJ.app-Docs/_pages/API.md

 {:toc}
 </details>

-There are three main actions in API.
+There are four main actions in API.
 #### [Image Generation](/image-generation/)
 Here you can send a POST request to the API with a prompt in its body and generate four sample images.